makersacademy/bowling-challenge/README.md

 ## My approach

+JavaScript was a totally new language and concept for me when I originally created this project.
+The logic in the challenge was complex so I initially focused on understanding the business logic.
+I implemented a user interface second and finally spent a lot of time refactoring to improve what I had written.

+Steps I followed:

-- Setup of a basi git repo so that I can make notes and feel ready to build
+- Setup of a basic git repo so that I can make notes and feel ready to build
 - Understand the rules of bowling and model how that all works
 - TDD a game, frame and bonus class
 - End of first weekend - basic scores and strikes/spares working but does not work for two strikes in a row